medopaw/aichat-stream-demo/README.md

 docker run -p 8080:80 medopaw/aichat-stream-demo
 ```

-The application will be available at http://localhost:8080.
+The application will be available at http://localhost:8080 (port mapping from Nginx server in Docker container).

 #### Build and run from source code